Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Bob McMahon

 Yes.
 Thank you, Tycho.
 And this is Bob, I'll take the question.
 I'll actually take the second question first around NASD.
 The NASD growth is on the ramp that we had talked about previously.
-It actually has to do with COVID-19 testing or research.
+It actually had nothing to do with COVID-19 testing or research.
 It's mostly the activities that have continued in our pipeline of products and clinical testing that has happened.
 And we're very pleased with the progress there.
 So that has nothing to do with the COVID-19 testing.
 On the first question that you had, again, this isn't guidance it's kind of a range of scenarios that we're planning.

 And we hope that the bottom end of that or the minus 15% would be very conservative.
 If you look at, we are expecting May to be very similar to April, which would hopefully be the bottom and then improvement in June and July.
 And but if there are relapses, if China does relapse, or there is a slowdown in that growth that would be the bottom end of the range.
 So it's a wider range than we would normally have.
 But there's obviously very much a lot of uncertainty around the forecast.